opendcs/opendcs/docs/source/start-software.rst

 .. code-block:: batch

    > java -version
-   java version "1.8.0_391"
+   java version "21.0.11"

-If a java version (at least 1.8.##) is returned, then java is installed.
+If a java version (at least 21.##) is returned, then java is installed.
 Proceed with installing OpenDCS.

-If nothing is returned or the version is older than 1.8, then install Java 1.8 or up to java 17.
+If nothing is returned or the version is older than 21, then install Java 21 or higher.

 OpenDCS is tested with Java releases from https://adoptium.net/temurin/releases/.